OpenDSA/OpenDSA/RST/en/PL/SLang1withLetExpressions.rst

 Let Blocks
 ----------

-In Section 2.4, when we introduced helper functions, we considered the following **split** function.
+In :ref:`reverse` where we introduced helper functions, we considered the following **split** function.

 ::